PC & Mobile technology

 In 2021, the company admitted that it had already blocked 200 million fake reviews in the previous year.
 They have also spent years trying to crack down on the origin of fake reviews through lawsuits and other actions, including lawsuits against sellers who bought fake reviews.
 Last year, Amazon filed a lawsuit against the administrators of 10,000 Facebook groups that were involved in the trade of fake reviews.

-The FTC (Federal Trade Commission) also recently got involved, forcing a nutritional supplement manufacturer to pay $600,000 in a case of abusive Amazon reviews - a case where products are bundled into one listing to inflate the ratings of one product with good reviews another.
+The FTC (Federal Trade Commission) also recently got involved, forcing a dietary supplement manufacturer to pay $600,000 in a case of Amazon review fraud – a case where products are grouped together in a single listing to boost the ratings of one product with the good reviews of another.

 With the increasing capabilities of artificial intelligence, fake reviews can now be even harder to detect as the technology evolves to sound more human, which could lead to another explosion of fake reviews.
 This would mean that Amazon's AI-generated review summaries will be less useful unless the company finds other ways to prevent fake AI-written reviews.

-Amazon today addresses concerns about fake reviews, saying it will only summarize reviews that come from verified purchases.
-In addition, they continue to "invest heavily in resources" to proactively prevent fake reviews.
+Amazon is addressing concerns about fake reviews today, saying it will only aggregate reviews that come from verified purchases, and that it continues to “invest heavily in resources” to proactively prevent fake reviews.